 If You’re Looking For A Way Out by Odyssey:

 So, I now know a lot more about the group Odyssey and will no longer confuse them with Rose Royce.
-It’s also been nice to have a break from writing about all that’s going on in the world at the moment and just concentrate on the music (although this one definitely inspired by what’s going on).
+It’s also been nice to have a break from writing about all that’s going on in the world and just concentrate on the music (although this one definitely inspired by what’s going on).
 I have a few more drafts that would be good to get down in print as I’ve not yet written about any of the sad deaths we’ve had from the world of music this year, which is remiss of me.
 Easy to get distracted at the moment however.

 Until next time….